Ben Wikler: Personal life

-Wikler and his wife Beth live with their three children and dog in Madison, Wisconsin.
-His father, Daniel I. Wikler, is a philosopher and ethicist at Harvard School of Public Health; his mother, Lynn McDonald, is a psychologist and senior scientist at the Wisconsin Center for Education Research and the University of Wisconsin–Madison.
+Wikler met his wife Beth (née McCarthy) when putting posters together for a protest.
+She also attended Harvard, graduating cum laude with a degree in social studies and a certificate in health policy.
+They married in Little Rock, Arkansas on November 24, 2007.
+They live with their three children and dog in Madison, Wisconsin.
+His father, Daniel I. Wikler, is a philosopher and ethicist at Harvard School of Public Health; his mother, Lynn McDonald, is a retired psychologist.
+Wikler is Jewish.